mozilla-spidermonkey/jsparagus/js-quirks.md

 happened to be introduced around the same time as strict mode was awarded keyword status in strict mode.
 The rules are scattered through the spec.
 All this interacts with `\u0065` Unicode escape sequences somehow.
-It's just unbelievably confusing.
+It’s just unbelievably confusing.

 *   `yield` is both a *Keyword* and a *ReservedWord*.
 However, it can be used as an identifier except in generators.

+    This means that `yield - 1` is valid both inside and outside generators, with different meanings.
+Outside a generator, it’s subtraction.
+Inside, it yields the value **-1**.

+    That reminds me of the Groucho Marx line: Outside of a dog, a book is a man’s best friend.
+Inside of a dog it’s too dark to read.

 *   `await` is like that, but in async functions.
-Also it's not a valid identifier in modules.
+Also it’s not a valid identifier in modules.

 *   `let` is not a *Keyword* or a *ReservedWord*.
 Usually it can be an